-FSANZ has prepared a draft variation to the Code to permit the voluntary addition for each of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used as a nutritive substance and as food produced using gene technology in IFP.
-If approved, the draft variation would:
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved the draft variation proposed following assessment with amendments.
+The effect of the approved draft variation is that the voluntary addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used as a nutritive substance and as food produced using gene technology in infant formula products will be permitted in accordance with the Code.
+The approved draft variation will:

-- amend Schedule 29 of the Code to permit 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used in infant formula products, either alone or in combination, as a nutritive substance up to a specified maximum permitted amount; - amend Schedule 26 of the Code to permit 2'-FL/DFL, LNT, 6'-SL and 3'-SL, as substances derived from a new genetically modified microbial source, to be added to infant formula products subject to certain conditions, including an exclusive use period of 15 months for the applicant's brand of each substance; - amend Schedule 3 of the Code to include identity and purity specifications for the 2'-FL/DFL, LNT, 6'-SL and 3'-SL; and
+- amend Schedule 29 of the Code to permit the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL to be used in infant formula products, either alone or in combination, as a nutritive substance up to a specified maximum permitted amount; - amend Schedule 26 of the Code to permit the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL, as substances derived from a new genetically modified microbial source, to be added to infant formula products subject to certain conditions, including an exclusive use period of 15 months for the applicant's brand of each substance;

-&lt;sup>1 Includes infant formula, follow-on formula and infant formula products for special dietary purposes.
+Includes infant formula, follow-on formula and infant formula products for special dietary purposes.
 Policy guideline on infant formula products and Policy guideline on intent of Part 2.9 of the Food Standards Code - special purpose foods.

-- remove the current prohibition in Standard 2.9.1 on the use of galacto-oligosaccharides and/or inulin-type fructans with lacto-N-neotetraose.
+- amend Schedule 3 of the Code to include identity and purity specifications for the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL; and - remove the current prohibition in Standard 2.9.1 on the use of galacto-oligosaccharides and/or inulin-type fructans with lacto-N-neotetraose.